EENCloud/VMS-Developer-Portal/Custom Object Detection/README.md

 # Eagle Eye Networks Custom Object Detection Example

-This sample python script connects to an Eagle Eye Networks account and runs an object detection model against one of the live RTSP feeds.
+This sample Python script connects to an Eagle Eye Networks account and runs an object detection model against one of the live RTSP feeds.
 To run this script, you will need to have an application registered with the Eagle Eye Networks Developer Program.
-You will also need to have a valid Eagle Eye Networks account with an IP camera that is connected to a Bridge or to the Eagle Eye Cloud using Camerea Direct.
+You will also need to have a valid Eagle Eye Networks account with an IP camera that is connected to a Bridge or the Eagle Eye Cloud using Camera Direct.
 For more information on how to register an application, review the [API documentation](https://developer.eagleeyenetworks.com/docs/getting-started).

 The script uses the [Ultralytics YOLO](https://docs.ultralytics.com/) object detection model to detect objects in the live video feed.
-The detected objects are then displayed on the video feed in real-time.
+The detected objects are then displayed on the video feed in real time.

 ## Requirements